frontenddogma/web-development-glossary/manuscript/f.md

 FutureSplash
 : → Flash

+Fuzz testing
+: → Fuzzing

+Fuzzing
+: An automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
+The program is then monitored for exceptions such as crashes, failed code assertions, or memory leaks.&nbsp;[†](#w-fuzzing)

 Q> Is something important missing, or did you find a mistake?
 Please [share your feedback](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!